paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 1. Copy `slot0x05KeyY.bin`, `slot0x11key96.bin`, `slot0x1BKeyX.bin`, and `slot0x25keyX.bin` to the root of your SD card
 3. Copy `firmware.bin` from the AuReiNAND NTR Firmware zip to the `/aurei/` folder on your SD card
 12. Copy `MiniPasta.3dsx` and `MiniPasta.smdh` to the `/3ds/` folder on your SD card
-2. Copy your `redNAND_original.bin` backups from Section I to the root of your SD card
+2. Copy your `emuNAND_original.bin` backups from Section I to the root of your SD card

 ##### Installing arm9loaderhax